mhsql/mhsql.github.io/_posts/2023-12-09-Travel-Is-Tough.md

 ---
 ## Traveling 500 steps or 5,000 Miles is Tough

-As part of the BitsBuddies updates for SQLBits 2023, I posted a set of Tweets as I travelled.
+As part of the BitsBuddies updates for SQLBits 2023, I posted a set of Tweets as I traveled.
 <br>My personal travel included (ultra) long haul flights, train travel, taxi transfer and daily bus transfer to the venue.
 <br>Even as a seasoned traveler, I still feel the stress, which is why those updates included a stress levels.